1 2 3 4 5 6 7 8 9

 aka: The Mediator, The Preservationist

-If Enneagram Types were conflict negotiators, Nines would be the ones offering snacks, diffusing tension with a calm presence, and quietly hoping everyone just gets along.
-Known for their mellow, grounded energy and strong desire for harmony, Nines have a superpower for seeing all sides and smoothing relational wrinkles before they become full-blown tears.
+If Enneagram types were conflict negotiators, Nines would be the ones offering snacks, diffusing tension with a calm presence, and quietly hoping everyone just gets along.
+Known for their mellow, grounded energy and deep desire for harmony, Nines have a superpower for seeing all sides and smoothing relational wrinkles before they become full-blown tears.

 2. Core Motivation, Fear, and Desire